-The Division has increased the college focus on dedicating improved services and space for transfer students, as this is one of the major areas of focus for De Anza College.
+SS 5a) Have there been any significant facility changes since the last APRU?: The Division has increased the college focus on dedicating improved services and space for transfer students, as this is one of the major areas of focus for De Anza College.
 There is an ongoing struggle to find available space for student workshops on TAG, TAP, ADT, and other transfer topics, as well as visiting university reps to have private counseling meetings with students.

-SS 5b) Are there any significant facility changes that will be needed over the next five years?: With the ongoing goal to continue to provide SSSP core services (orientation, education plan, counseling/advising, and follow-up services) to new and continuing students who are not connected with any cohort program or learning communities and increase transfer services additional facilities will be needed for additional counselors, an instructional assistant, student services specialist, and additional part time counselors.
+SS 5b) Are there any significant facility changes that will be needed over the next five years?: With the newly initiated community college legislative initiatives such as Guided Pathways, AB705, SEAP and provide the associated services to new and continuing students who are not connected with any cohort program or learning communities and increase transfer services, additional facilities will be needed for additional counselors, an instructional assistant, student services specialist, and additional part time counselors.